 Here’s how it works.
 You enter your medication order into the app through a phone or the internet.
 Once the order is received you pour the contents of your pill bottle into the dispenser – Livi’s container adapts to fit the size and shape of the pill.
 The clever device can then dispense your medication according to your dosage.
 It can dispense a 90-day supply of medication of up to 15 different pills and supplements and it even prompts you when and how to take their medication and will text or email if you miss a dose.

 Cloud-based tech like Livi liberates people from the difficult and time-consuming process of managing medication.
 Theoretically it’s less fallible than humans too, ensuring accurate and timely doses of medication.
 But it also raises plenty of questions: could it be tampered with?
 Who is responsible when something goes wrong?
 What about older people who might need medication help the most, but understand technology the least?

 Discover more about the power of cloud-based applications.
-Join the Internet of Things.
+Join the Internet of Things for Active Ageing.